blambeau/noe/README.md

 ## Philosophy

-Noe is designed to follow a certain number of good principles and help you following them as well.
+Noe is designed to follow a certain number of good principles and helps you following them as well.

 ### Separation of concerns